Close Btn

 electron staining

-Electron staining means to adsorb heavy metals of a high scattering power to biological specimens or polymer materials composed of light elements which exhibit a small scattering power for electrons, for enhancing the TEM image contrast of these specimens.
+Electron staining means to adsorb heavy metals of a high scattering power to biological specimens and polymer materials, which are composed of light elements with a small scattering power for electrons, in order to enhance the TEM image contrast of these specimens.

 Related Term(s)